cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 Our {% url 'Variables and Aliases guide' variables-and-aliases %} gives you examples of doing exactly that.

+## {% fa fa-angle-right %} Can I store an attribute's value in a constant or a variable for later use?

+Yes, and there are a couple of ways to do this.
+One way to hold a value or reference is with {% url '`closures`' variables-and-aliases#Closures %}.
+Commonly, users believe they have a need to store a value in a `const`, `var`, or `let`.
+Cypress recommends doing this only when dealing with mutable objects (that change state).

+For examples how to do this, please read our {% url 'Variables and Aliases guide' variables-and-aliases %}.

 ## {% fa fa-angle-right %} How do I get the native DOM reference of an element found using Cypress?

 Cypress wraps elements in jQuery so you'd just get the native element from there within a {% url "`.then()`" then %} command.